samvera-labs/geomash/README.md

 Most of the Geonames functions are in: Geomash::Geonames

+## Caching

+You can enable caching of your requests to reduce the amount of HTTP requests you make and avoid hitting query limits.
+This is configured by the following YML setting:

+    parser_cache_enabled:: <true or false>

+Setting it to "true" just enables some code logic but will fail unless your application further configured it.
+For example, to use Dalli caching, add the following to an initializer of an application using this gem:

+    ::Geocoder.configure(:cache => Geomash::AutoexpireCacheDalli.new(Dalli::Client.new, 86400)) #86400 is the TTL

+You would also have 'memcached' installed (sudo apt-get install memcached) on your machine.
+If you instead prefer to use redis and have that installed, you can enable that by something like:

+    ::Geocoder.configure(:cache => Geomash::AutoexpireCacheRedis.new(Redis.new, 86400)) #86400 is the TTL

 ## Contributing

 1. As this is geared for our use case, let me know about your interest in this gem and how you would like it to function.